apache/superset/docs/user_guide.rst

 ==========

-The user guide is a collection of short videos showing different aspect of Panoramix.
+The user guide is a collection of short videos showing different aspect of Dashed.

 Quick Intro
 '''''''''''
-This video demonstrates how Panoramix works at a high level, it shows how to navigate through datasets and dashboards that are already available.
+This video demonstrates how Dashed works at a high level, it shows how to navigate through datasets and dashboards that are already available.

 - Coming soon!